FIKUS0FIN/Nginx_deploy/README.md

-#TODO info
+# TODO info

-  #1 - create 3 jenkins jobs - "REFER 1"
+1 - create 3 jenkins jobs - "REFER 1"
-    2 -  build new docker image and push it to DockerHub 3 - use WebHook to triger new job
+    -  build new docker image and push it to DockerHub
+      - use WebHook to triger new job

-  #1 - rebuild container with new data and config
+2 - rebuild container with new data and config

-      2 - if git Webhook is trigered - "REFER 2"
+    - if git Webhook is trigered - "REFER 2"
-      3 - create new ECS2 instance and deploy container there 4 - kill previous instance
+      - create new ECS2 instance and deploy container there
+         - kill previous instance

-  #3 - deploy job if - "REFER 1" / - "REFER 2" has been triggered deploy
+3 - deploy job if - "REFER 1" / - "REFER 2" has been triggered deploy
      container to EC2 instance

  $$ $$ $$ $$ $$ $$ $$ $$ $$